Photo: Wilmington University

 In the bottom of the sixth inning, the Wildcats would score two more runs to their crazy lead.

 The first run of the sixth inning would come when Erik Molinaro would hit a single to the left-center field, which would score Steve Cornog to give Wilmington a 24-0 lead.

-The last run of the game came when Quintin Ivy hit into a sacrifice fly (flied out to center field), which would bring home Jack McDonald to give their team a 25-0 lead.
+The last run of the game came when Quintin Ivy hit a sacrifice fly (flew out to center field), which would bring home Jack McDonald to give their team a 25-0 lead.